-Today, I’m going to show you step-by-step how to promote your blog posts to get thousands of social media shares and drive waves of traffic to your site (without spending a penny).
+Today, I’m going to show you step-by-step how to promote your blog posts to get thousands of social media shares and drive waves of traffic to your site.

 I’m going to show you how I did it with:

 A brand spankin’ new blog.

-With a solid game plan, the right tools and a little elbow grease, you can promote your blog posts and generate thousands of social media shares on autopilot...
+With a solid game plan, the right tools and a little elbow grease, you can promote your blog posts and generate thousands of visits and social media shares on autopilot...